QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 What is an appropriate price for a claim on the consumption endowment?

-We'll price an *ex dividend* claim, meaning that
+We'll price an *ex-dividend* claim, meaning that

 * the seller retains this period's dividend